djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 You can create as many loggers as you want.
 Every logger has a name;
-this name ensures that a single logger can be shared between different code modules, or than a single code module can have multiple loggers.
+this name ensures that a single logger can be shared between different code modules, or that a single code module can have multiple loggers.

 Loggers are also hierarchical.
 The name used for loggers is a dotted path -- e.g., ``django.db.backends``.
 This dotted path is used to